kwojcicki/kwojcicki.github.io/_posts/2022-04-02-VISUAL_IMAGE_INTERPOLATION.md

 <div id="calculation" style="text-align: center; padding-top: 20px"></div>

-To learn more about the actual math and implementation of these various interpolation methods see the below blog posts:
+To learn more about the actual math and implementation of these various interpolation methods see the blog posts below:
 - [Nearest neighbor](./NEAREST-NEIGHBOUR)
 - Bilinear interpolation